 Kodak

-Kodak, established in the USA since 1888, is a legendary manufacturer of photographic films.
-Known for color films like Ektachrome and Portra, as well as black-and-white films like Tri-X, Kodak offers high-quality 35mm and 120mm films for professional and amateur photographers.
+Kodak, established in the USA in 1888, is a legendary manufacturer of photographic film.
+Known for color films like Ektachrome and Portra, as well as black and white films like Tri-X, Kodak offers high-quality 35mm and 120mm films for professional and amateur photographers.
 The brand stands for vibrant colors, fine grain, and creative versatility.

-Eastman Kodak Company, founded in 1888 by George Eastman in Rochester, New York, is one of the most influential brands in the history of photography.
+Founded in 1888 by George Eastman in Rochester, New York, the Eastman Kodak Company is one of the most influential brands in the history of photography.
 As a pioneer of analog photography, Kodak made photography accessible to the masses with affordable cameras and roll film.
-Despite challenges in the digital age, Kodak remains a leading manufacturer of high-quality photographic films, valued worldwide by professional photographers, artists, and analog enthusiasts.
-Under the leadership of Kodak Alaris, which has managed the film and paper division since 2013, the brand is experiencing a renaissance, driven by the rediscovery of analog photography.
+Despite the challenges of the digital age, Kodak remains a leading manufacturer of high-quality photographic films, appreciated worldwide by professional photographers, artists, and analog enthusiasts.
+Under the leadership of Kodak Alaris, which has managed the film and paper business since 2013, the brand is experiencing a renaissance, driven by the rediscovery of analog photography.

 Product Portfolio

-Kodak offers a comprehensive range of color and black-and-white films for 35mm, 120mm, and large format cameras, known for their quality, versatility, and unique color reproduction:
+Kodak offers a comprehensive range of color and black-and-white films for 35mm, 120mm, and large-format cameras, renowned for their quality, versatility, and exceptional color reproduction:

 Color Films (Negative):

 Kodak Portra: The Portra series (160, 400, 800) is ideal for portrait and wedding photography, featuring natural skin tones, fine grain, and high dynamic range.
-Portra 400 is particularly versatile for a variety of lighting conditions.
+Portra 400 is particularly versatile for varying lighting conditions.

 Kodak Gold 200: An everyday film with warm colors and good sharpness, popular for snapshots.

-Kodak ColorPlus 200: Entry-level film with vibrant colors, optimized for daylight photography.
+Kodak ColorPlus 200: An entry-level film with vibrant colors, optimized for daylight shooting.

-Kodak UltraMax 400: Suitable for fast-action or low-light situations, with saturated colors.
+Kodak UltraMax 400: Suitable for fast-paced action or low light, with saturated colors.

 Color Slide Films: